telerik/fiddler-everywhere-docs/knowledge-base/convert-request-to-curl.md

 #### Description

 Many developers, support engineers, and end-users are familiar with the [cURL](https://curl.se/) as a fast tool for executing and managing requests.
-In this article, we are going to demonstrate how to easily convert a request generated in the [Composer]({%slug composer-tab%}) to a curl script.
+This article demonstrates how to easily convert a request generated in the [Composer]({%slug composer-tab%}) to a curl script.

 ## Convert Composed Request to cURL